Biographies and History

 Once it was underway the direction of the series was determined by the prevailing concept of what a biography of a king, reign or era ought to be like.
 The needs of the publisher would be the most significant factor shaping the book.
 The publisher is responsible for bearing the costs, getting a book to the market and getting copies into bookshops to make sales.
 Five decades ago publishers and the reading public alike expected serious historical biographies to be linear, explanatory and written by male academics in institutions like the University of Oxford.
 This is exactly what they discovered in the first English Monarchs book in 1964.
 David Douglas, a very eminent academic, was from the Universities of Cambridge, Oxford and Bristol.

 But the series introduced a change.
 Just as historical research develops so to does the publications is spawns.
 By the early 1970s, arguably even by the third book in the series, J.J.
 Scarisbrick’s 1967 ‘Henry VIII’, we see that a more segmented account of the life of the subject is presented.
 A linear account was for this book, and many that followed, seen by the author as unsatisfactory in explaining a complex set of events and circumstances.
 The S.B Chrimes Henry VII (1972) and the Charles Ross book on Edward IV (1974) are good examples.
 In Edward IV Ross sets out his approach in very clear terms.
 His is a study of power politics to “provide an explanation of these violent changes of political fortune”.
 He also divides the book into themes to assist this analysis.
 Chrimes, in Henry VII, states at the outset that a conventional biography is impossible on the (then current) state of the scant primary documents.
 Perhaps that situation has changed now in the 21st century yet there remain very few accounts of the life of Henry Tudor.
-A small number of biographies have appeared and these do give a better narrative of the course of Henry's life and reign than is afforded by reading Chrimes, especially Henry's last few years which are dramatically described in terms of penury, paranoia and opression.
+A small number of biographies have appeared and these do give a better narrative of the course of Henry's life and reign than is afforded by reading Chrimes, especially Henry's last few years which are dramatically described in terms of penury, paranoia and oppression.

 The segmented and non-linear approach was at the peak of its popularity during this period.
 Michael Prestwich in his 1988 Edward I used the same technique, again for the same reasons.
 Edward’s reign was another complex period with many topics requiring a focused account.
 From the late 1990s this trend abated and historians returned to writing with more observation of chronology, diverting where necessary to explore themes, but returning the the train of thought going to the destination.
 Henry V (1992), was perhaps the junction of these two approaches.
 Christopher Allmand spends the first half of the book chronologically following the life of Henry as warrior, and the second half looking at aspects of him as administrator.
 It is interesting to ponder on the way these books from the 1970s and 1980s would be approached today if it were considered necessary to replace them in the series with more up-to-date accounts.
 Chrimes, for example, specifically states that his book was only a preliminary report on Henry VII and even then focused only on his governance and not a political history of his quarter-century rule.
-This marks his book as a prime candidate for replacement precicely because it was a pioneering work on which further scholars have launched their studies.
+This marks his book as a prime candidate for replacement precisely because it was a pioneering work on which further scholars have launched their studies.

 By the time Richard I (1999) was published the writing style was changing; John Gillingham tells an entirely chronological account of Richard I. From this point most authors either follow Gillingham's lead, or pepper a chronological account with analytical sequences, such as Chris Given-Wilson in Henry IV (2016), who organises the book so that at points along the way he examines topics such as the church, the court, diplomacy and so on.
 John Edwards' Mary I (2011) and David Bates's William the Conqueror (2016) adopt an entirely chronological account.